-During year 2 we have done the following interactions between partners:
+During year 4 we have done the following interactions between partners:

-- 25 joint publications have been produced.
+- 15 joint publications have been produced.
 The plan was 10 Joint publications / year describing the results in terms of new methods and tools. - Joint organization of workshops, tutorials, special sessions in international highly recognized conferences.
-In year 2 the following was accomplished: - Organized the 7th IEEE Workshop Embedded Systems for Real-Time Multimedia as part of the Embedded Systems Week, 2009. - Organized the Nordic Workshop on Programming Theory in Lyngby, Denmark, 2009 - Organized the TUBS.city symposium, Braunschweig, Germany, 2009. - Organized the Embedded Software track at DATE 2009. - Organized the Industry Day at ESWeek, 2009. - Organized a PhD course on Advanced Topics in Embedded Systems, Lyngby, Denmark. - Gave tutorial at ASP-DAC in Japan, 2009. - Gave tutorial at the ARTIST Summer School in China, Tsing Hua, Beijing, China, 2009 - Gave 10 keynotes and invited talks at conferences and workshops, including CAV, ESTIMedia, ECRTS and MPSoC. - Yearly target is 1 workshop, 1 PhD course/school, 2-3 conference tutorials and special sessions. - Integration of tools existing at the partner sites, and definition of tool flows integrating tools from the different partners. - The tool integration work is being continued.
-This covers both integration of tools within the cluster, between clusters of ArtistDesign and with external partners. - $\circ~$ 6 tools have been produced by the cluster. - Mobility, i.e. the number of PhD student and faculty exchanges.
-This integration activity will also introduce the concept of "student clusters", where more than two PhD students from different partners will work together in a single location. - 4 PhD student visits - 4 faculty/researcher visits - 3 focused meetings - Impact on industrial practice in the area of MPSoC design and analysis.
-This objective will leverage student internships at associated industrial partner's sites. - Several PhD students have worked together with industry (and spent time in the companies) to apply tools and methods developed in the cluster in an industrial context.
+In year 4 the following was accomplished: - o Organized CODES+ISSS at Embedded Systems Week in Taipei, Taiwan, 2011 - o Organized workshop on Cyber Physical Systems at DAC, San Diego, USA, 2011 - o Organized Artist Summer School in China, Beijing, 2011 - o Organized a Summer School on Future Energy System in Trento (Italy), 2011 - o Organized a Summer School on Body arewa Network in Lausanne, 2011 - Organized workshop on designing for embedded parallel computing platforms at DATE, Grenoble, France, 2011 - Organized and gave tutorial at Symposium of System-on-Chip, Tampere, Finland, 2011 - o Gave a tutorial on multi-ASIP platforms at DATE, Grenoble, France, 2011 - o Gave a tutorial on memory architectures at DATE, Grenoble, France, 2011 - Gave a tutorial on Microfluidic Biochips at Embedded Systems Week, Taipei, Taiwan, 2011 - Organizing a Hot Topic session on Synthetic Biology at DATE, Dresden 2012 - Organizing the ASYNC conference in Denmark, 2012 - Organizing the NOCS conference in Denmark, 2012 - Gave 8 tutorials at leading conferences - Gave 35 keynotes and invited talks at conferences and workshops, including ARTIST Summer School, RSP, and MPSoC. - Yearly target is 1 workshop, 1 PhD course/school, 2-3 conference tutorials and special sessions. - Integration of tools existing at the partner sites, and definition of tool flows integrating tools from the different partners. - The tool integration work is being continued.
+This covers both integration of tools within the cluster, between clusters of ArtistDesign and with external partners.
+8 tools have been produced by the cluster. - Mobility, i.e. the number of PhD student and faculty exchanges.
+This integration activity will also introduce the concept of "student clusters", where more than two PhD students from different partners will work together in a single location. - o 6 PhD student visits - 6 faculty/researcher visits - 2 focused meetings